-Title I of the Americans with Disabilities Act (ADA) says that employers can’t discriminate against people applying for a job because they have a disability.
-It also says that employers can’t discriminate against employees with disabilities.
+Title I of the Americans with Disabilities Act (ADA) says employers can’t discriminate against people applying for a job because they have a disability.
+It also says employers can’t discriminate against employees with disabilities.
 The ADA also protects applicants and employees with disabilities from retaliation for asserting their rights under the ADA.

 The US Equal Employment Opportunity Commission (EEOC) enforces civil rights in the workplace, including those that are described in the ADA.

 According to the EEOC, many types of employers must not discriminate against people with disabilities.
 Employers who have 15 or more employees must comply with the regulations in Title I. Covered employers include:

 - Labor organizations

 The EEOC also includes agents of an employer.
 An agent acts on behalf of the employer.
 Examples include a manager, supervisor, or foreperson.
 An agent could also be an outside organization that supports hiring or manages employer benefit programs.
 An employer is responsible for the actions of their agents who violate Title I.

 Also, some disability-related employment law comes from the Rehabilitation Act.
 The Rehabilitation Act applies to certain employers funded by the federal government and to certain federal contractors.

 Title I of the ADA prohibits discrimination against qualified individuals with disabilities in all employment practices.
 The EEOC defines a qualified individual as follows: